letorbi/fontie/README.md

   - `scour`
      - sudo apt install scour
   - `wine /opt/eotfast/EOTFAST-1.EXE`
-     - this is only required for building eot fonts (internet explorer) AFAIK.
+     - this is only required for building eot fonts (internet explorer)
      - TODO how to install this is undocumented